Shipping Hazardous Materials

 What Types Of Goods Are Classified As HAZMAT?

-The US Federal Motor Carrier Association (FMCA) groups hazmats in 9 major classes.
+The US Federal Motor Carrier Association (FMCA) groups hazmats in nine major classes.
 This classification ranges from extremely dangerous substances – like explosives – to common fast-moving consumer goods – like shaving cream, nail polish removers, and disinfectants.

 Class 1: Explosives